Juan Ponce de León II: Later years

 Later in life, after he became a widower, Ponce de León II embraced and lived a religious life.
 He took it upon himself to transfer the body of his grandfather, Juan Ponce de León, to San José Church in San Juan from Cuba, where he had died and been buried in 1521 after being wounded in an attempt to colonize Florida.
 His grandfather's remains were moved once again in 1913, when they were transferred to the Cathedral of San Juan Bautista, which is also located in Old San Juan.

 Juan Ponce de León II's remains are still interred at San José Church in San Juan.
-Puerto Rico has honored his memory by naming a high school in the town of Florida, Puerto Rico after him.
+Puerto Rico has honoured his memory by naming a high school in the town of Florida, Puerto Rico after him.